Slava-Ini/game-dev-math/README.md

 ## TODO

-Configure the shortcuts for code collapsing according to the [post](https://stackoverflow.com/questions/49280261/jupyter-lab-shortcuts)
+- Configure the shortcuts for code collapsing according to the [post](https://stackoverflow.com/questions/49280261/jupyter-lab-shortcuts)
+- Improve `requirements.txt`